 Key Stage 3

 Students will have the opportunity to learn about History outside of the classroom.
-In Year 7 we run a trip to Warwick Castle to complement our studies on Medieval England.
-We organise a trip to Hampton Court Palace in Year 8 to support the students’ work on Tudor England.
 In Year 9 we run a series of trips to France and Belgium to visit the World War One trenches and cemeteries.
-In Year 9 we run a popular World War Two project competition.
+In Year 9 we also run a popular World War Two project competition.
 Students are asked to research into an aspect of World War Two that takes their interest.
-The winning projects from each class are given prizes, and the very best projects are awarded book tokens by a local historian.
+The winning projects from each class are given prizes, and the very best projects are awarded book tokens.

 Key Stage 4

 History is a very popular option at Key Stage 4.
-The department delivers two courses at GCSE to make the subject accessible to all students.
+The department delivers the OCR (B) SHP course at GCSE as this makes the subject accessible to all students.

-There is a trip to the London Dungeon and the Imperial War Museum open to all Year 10 pupils studying History in the summer term.
+There is a trip to the London Dungeon and a Jack the Ripper tour open to all Year 11 pupils studying History in the autumn term.

 Trips and visits

 The department is committed to bringing the curriculum alive and runs a number of trips across the key stages.
-In Year 7 we take several coaches to Warwick Castle as part of Events Day activities in July.
-In Year 8 a trip to Hampton Court is run in the Spring term.
 In Year 9 we organise trips to Belgium and France to visit the World War One battlefields and cemeteries of the Western Front.
-This usually involves trips on three or four different dates to accommodate the demand.
-At Key Stage 4 there is a trip to the London Dungeons and the Imperial War Museum and, for those following the SHP course, a field trip to Portchester Castle.
+This usually involves trips on two different dates to accommodate the demand.
+At Key Stage 4 there is a trip to the London Dungeons and a tour of Whitechapel to investigate the crimes of Jack the Ripper.
+There is also a field trip to Portchester Castle.
 Students at AS/A2 Level attend lectures and conferences in London and elsewhere to prepare them for undergraduate life.
 There is also a Berlin trip that runs every two or three years.